cesarParra/lwc-signals/README.md

 ### `$effect`

-You can also use the `$effect` function to create a side effect that depends on the signals.
+You can also use the `$effect` function to create a side effect that depends on a signal.

-Let's say you want to keep a log of the changes in the `counter` signals.
+Let's say you want to keep a log of the changes in the `counter` signal.

 ```javascript
 import { $signal, $effect } from "c/signals";